cladg92/myFlix-client/README.md

 - Allows users to update their user info (username, password, email, date of birth)
 - Allows existing users to deregister
 - Displays favorite movies
-- Allows users to remove a movie from their list of favorites
+- Allows users to remove a movie from their list of favorites.

+## Set up

+- Clone the repository running `git clone https://github.com/cladg92/myFlix-client.git` in the terminal.
+- Head to the project folder and install dependencies with `npm install`.

 ## Dependencies